RetroPie/RetroPie-Docs/docs/Is-there-another-way-to-set-up-the-gamepad-for-use,-e.g.,-withing-the-snes-emulator?.md

     ./retroarch-joyconfig

 This will get the joyconfig running.
-The output at the end of this tool must be appended to the file /etc/retroarch.cfg.
+The output of this tool must be appended to the file /etc/retroarch.cfg.